jdsagi615/fastapi-data-migration/README.md

 | `Globant’s Data Engineering Coding Challenge.pdf` | PDF file with challenge description.                        |

+# Available Enpoints
+/upload_csv: Upload a CSV file to the specified table in DB ( name of the table must be specified ) /get_hired_employees_2021: Number of employees hired for each job and department in 2021 divided by quarter
+//get_hired_employees_over_AVG_2021: List of ids, name and number of employees hired of each department that hired more employees than the mean of employees hired in 2021 for all the departments

 # How to use the app

 FastAPI povides an automatic interactive API documentation in wich you can use the app:

 http://localhost:8000/docs#/